openfaas/openfaas.github.io/_posts/2022-05-27-pro-components-with-faasd.md

 ### Configuring the connector
 After you completed the tutorial and have your kafka cluster setup, we can move on and configure the kafka-connector on faasd.

 The kafka-connector will need to authenticate to your cluster.
 It will need to have access to the api key and secret you created earlier to do this.
-Save your api key to a file `/var/lib/faasd/secrets/broker-username` and the secret to `/var/lib/faasd/secrets/broker-password`.
-Faasd will mount both files into the container running the kafka-connector.
+Save your api key to a file `/var/lib/faasd/secrets/broker-username` and the secret to `/var/lib/faasd/secrets/broker-password`. faasd will mount both files into the container running the kafka-connector.

 Edit `/var/lib/faasd/docker-compose.yaml` and add the configuration for the kafka-connector:
 ```yaml